jake-knerr/cogent/README.md

 // good; using the component's API new Button().text = "Click me";
 ```

+### State

+#### An application has an application state that is spread throughout all the components that make up the application.

+In other words, the application state is the state of the application at any given time.
+It is the sum of all the individual component states that make up the application.

 #### The first component to use a slice of application state ("state") should be the component responsible for initializing and changing this state.
 This component is tasked with managing the state.